groboclown/webriffs/sql-migration/README.md

 This tool allows for automation around version controlled changes to a database schema.

-The tool allows for describing the current state of the database schema, and inserting into that description the operations necessary to migrate from the previous version to the current state.
+With it, you can describe the current state of the database schema, and insert into that description the operations necessary to migrate from the previous version to the current state.

 Keeping the state visible at the "head" revision for each version means that